 There are a number of ways to create Versions, but first, it's important to understand the way Shotgun’s review tools work with Versions and the media they represent.

-The Shotgun and RV integration reads paths to locally-stored media from the "Path to Frames" (
+All media you upload to Shotgun and RV is streamable.
+However, the Shotgun and RV integration reads paths to locally-stored media from the "Path to Frames" (

 sg_path_to_frames) and "Path to Movie" (